 |Amount per serving|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This beef and sausage meatloaf contains finely chopped vegetables, cracker crumbs, ketchup, and seasonings.
 The sausage in this loaf adds necessary fat, which makes for more flavor and moisture.
 The loaf is topped with tomato sauce, but feel free to finish it with a layer of ketchup or barbecue sauce.
-Chop the vegetables by hand or use the food processor to chop them finely.
-To add extra flavor and nutrients to the loaf chop a carrot along with the celery and onion.
+Chop the vegetables by hand or use a food processor to chop them finely.
+To add extra flavor and nutrients to the loaf, chop a carrot along with the celery and onion.
 Use a lean—about 85/15—ground beef in the recipe.
 If you do use all ground beef in the meatloaf, an 80/20 ratio is best.

 - 1 medium onion (finely chopped)

 - 2 small cloves garlic (finely minced)